 Finally, there's a lot to be said about a company who understands the business needs of the organization they're partnering with.
 You want to be able to work with a partner who is able to go where you want to grow.
 For example:

-- Is the IT Service Provider willing to invest the time on an onsite assessment to identify potential technology and security gaps?
+- Is the IT Service Provider willing to invest the time on an onsite assessment to identify potential technology and security gaps and remediate them?

 - If you're a compliance-based company, do they understand HIPAA, GLBA, PCI, or other regulatory requirements?

-Part of being a great IT Service Provider is being able to understand and address the pain points of each client.
+Part of being a great IT Service Provider is knowing every business is different and being capable of addressing the needs of each individual client.

-Knowing the answers to these questions will help you identify which IT Provider is right for you and set you up for a successful relationship
+Knowing the answers to these questions will help you identify which IT Service Provider is right for your business and set you up for a successful partnership.

-For over 30 years, we have navigated the evolving technology landscape helping small to medium-sized organizations build and grow their businesses.
+For over 30 years, Systems Engineering has successfully navigated the evolving technology landscape providing small to medium-sized with rightsize IT services that enables them to grow and prosper.
 Learn how Systems Engineering can do the same for your business.